Back to the button box Bons mots

 Anne Hine Anne Hine

 Anne Hine is a poet who thinks deeply, unafraid of questions of spirituality in a world often violent and uncaring.
 A love of language, sensual word-play and humour make her poetry speak as it enlightens.
 She has lived in the North for the last twenty years and has used her many life experiences as material for her writing.
 Her first collection Dark Matters was published by Vane Women Press in 2001.
-See Lowdown.

 Follow the links to read Anne's pieces on this site: